AlexanderReiswich/pragma-css/docs/guide/layout.md

 ## Grid system

 The grid system allows you to responsively divide your content into rows of up to 12 columns.
-Unlike some other modern grid systems, the PragmaCSS grid is fairly minimalistic.
+Unlike some other modern grid systems, the PragmaCSS grid is fairly minimalistic, as there are no offset classes.
-There are no offset classes and it is based on classical floats instead of flexbox.

 This is intentional, because we believe that grids shouldn't be used for complex or unusual layouts.
 Utility classes and custom CSS will serve you better in those cases.